-Element's microhardness testing capabilities include a wide range of forces, indenter geometries, and scales, including both Knoop and Vickers.
+Element's microhardness capabilities include a wide range of forces, indenter geometries, and scales, including both Knoop and Vickers.

 In accordance with ASTM E384, the Vickers hardness method utilizes a pyramid-shaped diamond indenter.
 In Knoop microhardness, the indenter is rhombic-pyramid-shaped for longer, shallower indentations.